JacobsAlumni/jekyll.jacobs-alumni.de/src/get-involved/index.md

 __How do I get involved?__

-Contact Daisy Juknischke-Heinsen at [d.heinsen@jacobs-university.de](mailto:d.heinsen@jacobs-university.de) to participate as exhibitor or alumni guest.
+Contact the Alumni Relations Office, currently filled by Daisy Juknischke-Heinsen, at [alumni@jacobs-university.de](mailto:alumni@jacobs-university.de) to participate as exhibitor or alumni guest.

 ### Success Stories